Skip to main content

 const { jobId, jobName, jobStatus, modifiedAt } = payload;

-console.log(`Job "${jobName}" finalized at ${modifiedAt}`);
+console.log(`Job "${jobName}" finished scoring at ${modifiedAt}`);

 }